kamilj62/ai-educator/README.md

-# MarvelAI - AI-Powered Presentation Generator
+# AI-Educator - AI-Powered Presentation Generator

-MarvelAI is an innovative educational tool that uses AI to generate engaging, informative presentations.
+AI-Educator is an innovative educational tool that uses AI to generate engaging, informative presentations.
 Built with FastAPI and Next.js, it helps educators create well-structured slides with accurate historical content.

 ## Features